Do You Need to Earth a Kitchen Sink? (WE TRIED IT OUT!)

 Parallel wiring:

-Having an earthed kitchen sink is essential for safety and electrical conductivity.
-Here are the steps to correctly earth a kitchen sink:
+Ensuring that a kitchen sink is properly earthed is crucial for safety and effective electrical conductivity.
+Below are the steps to correctly earth a kitchen sink:

 Earth conductor: